- Best Cheap Meal Delivery Services Guide - November 8, 2023

 Also, if you’re in immediate need of meats (like, your freezer is empty), I wouldn’t recommend this box as a fast solution but the box does come the week after your order, so I recommend planning a bit ahead and stuffing your freezer full when you do order!

-I would also recommend this box to people looking to find high-quality meats but who don’t have a butcher shop in their area.
+I would also recommend this box to people looking to find quality meat but who don’t have a butcher shop in their area.
 I personally loved this subscription box because it delivered all of the meats right to my doorstep.
 I only had to worry about bringing the box inside and getting everything put away in my freezer.

 I LOVED that I didn’t have to worry about portioning everything out inside of bags for me to freeze.
 Instead, everything came perfectly portioned and ready to be thrown inside of my freezer.